jagger2048/fft_simd/task1_solution.md

 Ps.
 The number of dft is the fft_i's size.

- The standard DFT algorithm takes more time to compute the retult and it's inefficient in real application.So we should consider the other faster algorithm , Cooley–Tukey FFT algorithm.
+ The standard DFT algorithm takes a long time to compute the retult and it's inefficient in real application.So we should consider the other faster algorithm , the famous solution is Cooley–Tukey FFT algorithm.

 See [Task2: Cooley–Tukey FFT algorithm]().